Nikos Beloyannis: Biography

 Despite national and international appeals for clemency, between 15 and 16 November, the court-martial sentenced Beloyannis and eleven of his comrades to death.
-On 1 March 1952, Beloyannis and seven others were sentenced to death.
-Within a week, the Greek government received from all over the world hundreds of thousands telegrams against the death sentence, while an international campaign -- with the participation of personalities like Picasso, Charlie Chaplin, Jean Paul Sartre, Paul Éluard, Nazim Hikmet and others -- asked for the cancellation of the military tribune's verdict.
-Four prisoners were taken from Kallithea on the early morning of Sunday, 30 March 1952, and executed in the Goudi camp.
-The sentences of the other co-defendants of Beloyannis were commuted to life imprisonment, and by the mid-1960s, all were released from prison.
+On 1 March 1952, Beloyannis and seven others were sentenced.
+Within a week, the Greek government received hundreds of thousands of international telegrams protesting the death sentence, while an international campaign—with the participation of personalities like Picasso, Charlie Chaplin, Jean Paul Sartre, Paul Éluard, Nazim Hikmet and others—asked for the cancellation of the military tribune's verdict.
+Four prisoners, including Beloyannis, were taken from Kallithea on the early morning of Sunday, 30 March 1952, and executed in the Goudi camp.
+The sentences of the other prisoners were commuted to life imprisonment, and by the mid-1960s, all were released from prison.

 Beloyannis was one of the most prominent of the Greeks who collaborated with the Soviet Union after World War II.
-His name was given to the village of Beloiannisz, Hungary, which housed Greek left-wing refugees who fled Greece at the end of the civil war (1949) until they were allowed to return to Greece by the first Andreas Papandreou government in the early 1980s.
+His name was given to the village of Beloiannisz, Hungary, which housed Greek left-wing refugees that fled Greece at the end of the civil war until they were allowed to return to Greece by the first Andreas Papandreou government in the early 1980s.

 A monument of Nikos Beloyannis in former Communist East Berlin.